|

 reduced “footprint” to occupy less desk space

-Typically of all manufacturers, the ornate styles disappeared in favour of the more austere and economic styles of the early 1900’s when more paint, black japanning etc were used instead of nickel-plating.
-The following pictures show some more examples (mostly of USA manufacture), and also a couple of the very popular "lamp conversions".
+The following pictures show some more examples (many of US manufacture), and also a couple of the very popular "lamp conversions".

 |